 First, I recommend that you create a detailed budget and update it frequently.
 I also kept a note in my phone updated with each and every wedding expense listed.
 It was truly eye-opening to see the numbers on paper, as opposed to in my head, and it was also immediately gratifying to see the numbers drop as we made changes.

-Since this is primarily a book blog, I would like to mention that I also used the planner below, which is really cost effective, offers spaces to maintain all relevant information without overdoing anything and is small enough to carry in my tote bag during planning:
+Since this is primarily a book blog, I would like to mention that I also used the planner below, which is really cost-effective, offers spaces to maintain all relevant information without overdoing anything and is small enough to carry in my tote bag during planning.
+I definitely recommend it!:

 I would also recommend that you establish who is paying for the wedding and how before you make large decisions.
 As working professionals in our mid-thirties, we knew we wanted to shoulder the costs ourselves.
 I checked my savings and also estimated how much per month I thought I could put towards the wedding.
 I did not want to rack up any credit card bills, and I certainly didn’t want to take out any loans (as I have heard people do!).